ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/TextField.rst

 |

+.. _sdk_ubuntu_components_textfield_positionAt-method:

 +--------------------------------------------------------------------------+
 |        \ positionAt( *x*, *position*)                                    |
 +--------------------------------------------------------------------------+

-This function returns the character position at x pixels from the left of the `TextField </sdk/apps/qml/Ubuntu.Components/TextField/>`__.
+This function returns the character position at x pixels from the left of the :ref:`TextField <sdk_ubuntu_components_textfield>`.
 Position 0 is before the first character, position 1 is after the first character but before the second, and so on until position text.length, which is after all characters.

 This means that for all x values before the first character this function returns 0, and for all x values after the last character this